jzhoucliqr/packer-maas/fcos/README.md

 ## Introduction

-The Packer template in this directory creates a Fedora CoreOS image for use with MAAS on AMD64 and ARM64 architectures.
+The Packer template in this directory creates a Fedora CoreOS image for use with MAAS on AMD64 architecture.

 ## Prerequisites (to create the image)